jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-One might be confused what is the default.
+Avoiding confusion about the defaults.

 ### No Public Fields